Economic liberalism: Economic liberalism and fiscal liberalism (conservatism)

 Economic liberalism is a much broader concept than fiscal liberalism, which is called fiscal conservatism or economic libertarianism in the United States.
 The ideology that highlighted the financial aspect of economic liberalism is called fiscal liberalism, which is defined as support for free trade.

 Position on state interventionism

-Economic liberalism opposes government intervention in the economy when it leads to inefficient outcomes.
+Economic liberals oppose government intervention in the economy when it leads to outcomes they consider to be inefficient.
 They are supportive of a strong state that protects the right to property and enforces contracts.
 They may also support government interventions to resolve market failures.
 Ordoliberalism and various schools of social liberalism based on classical liberalism include a broader role for the state but do not seek to replace private enterprise and the free market with public enterprise and economic planning.
 A social market economy is a largely free-market economy based on a free price system and private property that is supportive of government activity to promote competition in markets and social welfare programs to address social inequalities that result from market outcomes.